-Do you know that a voluntary psychiatric evaluation and report can powerfully share your life's story, helping the court to truly understand you—and opening the door to a better outcome?
+Do you know that a voluntary psychiatric evaluation and report can provide the court with a credible, comprehensive picture of your struggles, strengths, and potential—helping them truly understand you and increasing the chance of a fairer outcome?

-Will the report help you and your case?
+Can the report really help you and your case?

 Courts need clarity — and so do you.
 Below, you'll see what our mental health evaluations and court reports are, and what they are not.